-FRS is responsible for the prudent management of an investment portfolio with a market value of \$2.3 billion.
+FRS is responsible for the prudent management of an investment portfolio with a market value of \$2.1 billion.
 Diversification to reduce risk is evident in the allocation of invested assets.
 FRS holds a wide range of investments such as domestic and international stocks, investment grade and international bonds, and holdings in real estate and private equity.
 In addition to a diverse asset allocation, FRS obtains diversification through various management styles including growth and value, market capitalization, and sector exposures.
-For fiscal 2021, FRS' investable assets experienced a 25.9% gain, net of fees, with three- and five-year averages of 10.5% and 10.4%, respectively.
+For fiscal 2022, FRS' investable assets experienced a -11.1% loss, net of fees, with three- and five-year averages of 4.8% and 5.1%, respectively.
+Last year FRS' investment portfolio experienced a 25.9% gain.
 See the MD&A for a more detailed discussion of FRS' investment performance.